codeastartup01dev/flutter_awesome_logger/MEDIUM_ARTICLE.md

 ### 4. **The "Copy Everything" Superpower** 📋
 Found the bug?
 Copy the log, the curl command, or the entire debugging session with one tap.
 Send it to your team, paste it in your bug report, or frame it on your wall (we don't judge).

-### 5. **The "Shake to Debug" Feature (Because We're Not Boring)** 🤳

-Here's where it gets fun.
-Shake your phone, and the logger appears.
-Shake it again, and it disappears.
-It's like a magic trick, but for developers.

-*"But why shake?"* you ask.
-Because:
-1. It's intuitive (everyone knows how to shake a phone)
-2. It works even when your app is frozen
-3. It makes you feel like you're casting a debugging spell
-4. Your QA team will think you're a wizard

 ---